LLnCSoftware/mserve/README(original).md

 a "servant process" (an running instance of your api), or a "servant host" (the machine an instance of your api is running on).

 -------
-QUESTION: How do you disambiguate usage of the term "servant"?
-Maybe provide a rule of thumb.
-I've seen this pattern in documentation and textbooks.
-In this context, we mean X. Otherwise, Y.
+## todo-t5
+[Clarify servant terminology]
+QUESTION: We need to establish clear terminology guidelines:
+1. What exactly is a "servant" in our system?
+2. How does our usage differ from other contexts?
+3. What are the key responsibilities of a servant?
+This will help prevent confusion in technical discussions.

 ------